What is Healthcare Sciences?

 I’ve been unsuccessful in my application for Healthcare Sciences.
 What happens now?

-You would stay on the course you enrolled on initially – either BSc (Hons) Biomedical Science or BSc (Hons) Physiological Sciences and would complete this degree.
+You'll stay on the course you enrolled on initially – either BSc (Hons) Biomedical Science or BSc (Hons) Physiological Sciences and complete this degree.

 What will my degree title be?